jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 * Demo: HATEOAS and Content Negotiation
 * Demo: Working with Vendor-specific Media Types on Output
 * Demo: Working with Vendor-specific Media Types on Input
+* Demo: Improving Resource Representation Selection with an ActionConstraint